 10.3 Temporary Office Assignment

 In the event the Fire Chief assigns a Suppression Division Chief to an office assignment for more than 30 days, the employee will receive a five (5%) percent salary differential while so assigned.
-Parties agree to discuss details of both the Office Assignment and the Deputy Chief position in Section 11.2 at a later date.
 This is a non-PERSABLE benefit.